KMDHIB/Bankintegration/README.md

-# BankIntegration API Dokumentation
+# BankIntegration API Documentation

-Som ERP-udbyder kan man tilkøbe sig adgang til BankIntegrations API  til at foretage banktransaktioner på sine kunders vegne.
+As an ERP provider, you can purchase access to the BankIntegration API to perform bank transactions on behalf of your customers.

-API'en er REST-baseret og fungerer kun via HTTPS.
+The API is REST-based and only works via HTTPS.

 ---

-## API Funktioner
+## API Functions

-### 1. **Sende betalingsanmodning**
+### 1. **Send Payment Request**

 **Endpoint:**